Playing in games

 How to practice dribbling

-All dribbling moves are combinations or sequences of basic techniques.
+Dribbling moves are combinations or sequences of basic techniques.
 In order to learn the basics, put two cones about 10-15 meters apart and start dribbling.
 First, learn to dribble from cone to cone while keeping the ball under control.
 Then, practice pushing the ball with the instep, outside and inside of the foot.
 Learn to roll the ball with the sole of your foot.
 Experiment with cutting the ball, stepovers, scissors and other feints.
 Next, try mixing and combining these techniques together.
-After you’ve mastered the basic techniques with both feet, dedicate several training sessions to one particular move until it becomes your “trademark”.
+After you’ve mastered the basic techniques with both feet, dedicate several training sessions in a row to one particular move until it becomes your “trademark”.

 How to practice shooting and passing